Bhag Corona

 Bhag Corona is an online browser game created by independent developers Akram Tariq Khan and Anushree Warade, who are students at Xavier School of Management (XLRI).
-Players play as an animted version of Indian Prime Minister Narendra Modi, shooting down the COVID-19 virus using sanitizer.
+Players play as an animated version of Indian Prime Minister Narendra Modi, shooting down the COVID-19 virus using a sanitizer.
 The simplistic gameplay draws inspiration from the 2013 video game Flappy Bird.
-The game displays personal hygiene educational messages when the character misses the virus.
+The game displays educational messages related to personal hygiene when the character misses the virus.

 The game was developed during the 21-day lockdown announced in India on 25 March 2020.
 ShareChat, a regional social networking app, featured the game on their platform.